Thomas Cole, The Course of Empire (1833-1836)

 -- Lord Byron, Childe Harold's Pilgrimage

-"With The Course of Empire, Thomas Cole achieved what he described as a "higher style of landscape," one suffused with historical associations, moralistic narrative, and what the artist felt were universal truths about mankind and his abiding relationship with the natural world." -- Explore Thomas Cole
+"With The Course of Empire, Thomas Cole achieved what he described as a "higher style of landscape," one suffused with historical associations, moralistic narrative, and what the artist felt were universal truths about mankind and his abiding relationship with the natural world." -- from the Explore Thomas Cole web site

 The Savage State